jacebenson/jace.pro/content/post/2018-11-25-barcodes/index.md

 ---

-A while ago I answered a question about how to show barcodes on forms in servicenow.
-I'm just reposting it here as well as I think it's useful.
+A while ago I answered a question about how to show barcodes on forms in ServiceNow.
+I'm just re-posting it here as well as I think it's useful.

 So I was able to do this with the help of the [JsBarcode](https://github.com/lindell/JsBarcode/) library.